M-earnest/docker_workshop/_sources/basics/quickstart.md

 ```

-`Super important:` by default, docker pull always searches and downloads the container that is tagged with `latest`, hence if you want to have a certain version (e.g., an older release or developer) it is necessary to indicate the respective tag like so:
+`Important:` by default, docker pull always searches and downloads the container that is tagged with `latest`, hence if you want to have a certain version (e.g., an older release or developer) it is necessary to indicate the respective tag like so:

 `docker pull ubuntu:20.04`

 #### Docker commands 101 - run

-Now if we want to work with our newly downloaded docker container, we can simply run/execute it via:
+Now if we want to work with our newly downloaded docker container, we can simply run/execute it as we did before:

 `docker run ubuntu`